-Active cell means that it is active now if you enter something from your keyboard, it will accept the input.
-If there were something in the active cell, it will be deleted if you enter something this way.
+- Active cell means that it is active now if you enter something from your keyboard, it will accept the input.
+If there is something in the active cell, it will be deleted if you enter something this way.

-Row and column headings of the active cell appear in different colors to make it easier to identify the row and column of the active cell.
+- Row and column headings of the active cell appear in different colors to make it easier to identify the row and column of the active cell.

-After inserting any value in the active cell, must press the Enter button to fix that value on the active cell.
+- After inserting any value in the active cell, must press the Enter button to fix that value on the active cell.

-What Is Cell Address or Reference in Excel?
+How to Find Cell Address or Reference in Excel?

-Cell address or reference is the identity of a Cell.
+- Cell address or reference is the identity of a Cell.
 This is the representation of a cell, which is an alphanumeric value.
-We can get the cell address or reference in two different ways.

 - One of them is to get a cell address from the Name Box.

-Another one is to use the cell as a reference to any other cell.
+- Another one is to use the cell as a reference to any other cell.
 We can get the cell reference from the formula bar or the referred cell.

-Go to the Last Cell of the Excel Sheet:
+Going to the Last Cell of the Excel Sheet:

 Follow this command: End ⇒ Down Arrow(↓)